MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 * Automatically, by using the **Import Bank Statement** function to fill in the **Bank Statement Lines** pane with bank transactions according to an imported file or stream provided by the bank.
 * Manually, by using the **Suggest Lines** function to fill in the **Bank Statement Lines** pane according to invoices in [!INCLUDE[prod_short](includes/prod_short.md)] that have outstanding payments.

-## To add bank statement lines by importing a bank statement
+## <a name="to-add-bank-statement-lines-by-importing-a-bank-statement"></a>To add bank statement lines by importing a bank statement

 The **Bank Statement Lines** pane will be filled with bank transactions according to an imported file or stream provided by the bank.